pip-services/pip-services-docs/content/en/dart/rabbitmq/_index.md

 weight: 500
 description: >

-    The RabbitMQ module contains a set of components for working with the message queue in RabbitMQ through the AMQP protocol.
+    A set of components for working with the message queue in RabbitMQ through the AMQP protocol.
 ---

 ### Packages